 There is still a lot to do, but with the centralized signature many technological barriers of usability are broken, since the digital certificates are hosted on a server and the user has several ways to authenticate, all that is required is a secure connection to Internet.

-Business Advantages of the Signature in the Cloud
+Business Advantages of the cloud Signature

 It adapts to the new commercial reality